pyvista/scikit-gmsh/README.md

+> [!CAUTION]
-🚧 scikit-gmsh is in the pre-alpha stage.
+> scikit-gmsh is in the pre-alpha stage.
 The interface could be subject to significant changes soon.

 # scikit-gmsh